idaholab/moose/modules/subchannel/doc/content/getting_started/installation.md

 mkdir ~/projects
 cd ~/projects
 git clone https://github.inl.gov/ncrc/subchannel.git
-cd SubChannel
+cd subchannel
-git checkout main
+git checkout master
 ```

-!alert! note title=SubChannel branches
+!alert! note title=subchannel branches
 This sequence of commands downloads Pronghorn-SC from the GitHub server and checks
 out the "main" code branch.
 There are two code branches available:

-- "main", which is the current most-tested version of Pronghorn-SC for general usage, and
+- "master", which is the current most-tested version of Pronghorn-SC for general usage, and
 - "devel", which is intended for code development (and may be more regularly broken
   as changes occur in Pronghorn-SC and MOOSE).